Direct temperature determination of a sympathetically cooled large 113Cd+ ion crystal for a microwave clock

-For a cadmium ion microwave clock, dead time is unavoidable during interrogation, which results in the Dick effect degrading the frequency stability {{of the short-term.}} {{With}} the SC method, the dead time can be reduced since no additional cooling step is needed.
+For a cadmium ion microwave clock, dead time is unavoidable during interrogation, {hence the Dick effect degrades the short-term frequency stability}. {{With}} the SC method, the dead time can be reduced {because} no additional cooling step is needed.
 Thus, the Dick-effect-limited Allan deviation falls from $4 \times 10^{-13} / \sqrt{\tau}$ to $2 \times 10^{-13} / \sqrt{\tau}$ if the same local oscillator and microwave synthesizer are used{{, as in Zhang \emph{et al}}}.\cite{Zhang2015} In addition, illumination by a 280~nm laser could cause an AC Stark shift of the hyperfine clock transition.
-Fortunately, this can be controlled to a low value as fluorescence by making the beam thin enough.\cite{zuo2016progress}
+Fortunately, this can be controlled to {be as low as the} fluorescence by making the beam thin enough.\cite{zuo2016progress}

-In summary, we produced {{in a Paul trap}} a SC large ion crystal with up to $3.3 \times 10^{5}$ ions and a large mass ratio of 4.71. {{We measured its}} temperature.
+In summary, we produced a large SC ion crystal with up to $3.3 \times 10^{5}$ ions and a large mass ratio of 4.71 {{in a Paul trap}}. {{And we measured its}} temperature.
 The {{current}} mass ratio is based on the obtainable laser wavelengths, without optimization.
-We obtained lower temperature for the outer shell even with {{a}} larger mass ratio.
-However, there is no clear definition for the efficiency of SC.
+We obtained {a} lower temperature for the outer shell even with {{a}} larger mass ratio.
+However, there is no clear definition of SC efficiency.
 It can intuitively be qualified by the mass ratio, the acquired temperature, and the total number of SC ions.
-To our knowledge, this is the lowest {{directly measured temperature}} for such a large number of outer-shell SC ions with such a high mass ratio.
-These results {{verify}} the translational temperature obtained by MD simulations. {{The SODFS of $ ^{113} $Cd$ ^{+} $ was reduced by two orders of magnitude and the Dick-effect-limited Allan deviation was halved under the same conditions as in our previous research.\cite{Zhang2015}} These results may be important in building a SC Cd$^{+}$ microwave frequency standard and useful for research on the SC of large ion crystals.
+This is the lowest {{directly measured temperature}} for such a large number of outer-shell SC ions with such a high mass ratio.
+These results {confirm} the translational temperature obtained by MD simulations. {{The SODFS of $ ^{113} $Cd$ ^{+} $ was reduced by two orders of magnitude and the Dick-effect-limited Allan deviation was halved under the same conditions as in our previous research.\cite{Zhang2015}} These results may be important in building a SC Cd$^{+}$ microwave frequency standard and useful for research on the SC of large ion crystals.

 [1]{} [1]{#1}